Skip to content

 • Road trips

-I love holidays with a single destination in mind and a place to stay for the first few days and then explore to see what’s next.
+I love holidays with a single destination in mind, a place to stay for the first few days, and then exploring to see what’s next.
 I booked a round-trip ticket, but the rest is up to whatever happens.
-And while I prefer to be cost and adventure-effective, my husband’s necessity is a comfortable bed, so we’ve learned to compromise.
+While I prefer to be cost-effective and adventure-effective, my husband’s necessity is a comfortable bed, so we’ve learned to compromise.

 #3 Research your options online